-You can apply for free or reduced lunch.
-The applications are in the front office.
-Please prepay for lunch by bringing the money to the front office or your child's teacher.
+Heritage Elementary School is part of the National Free and Reduced Lunch Program.
+This year (2023-2024) The applications are in the front office.
 All students are offered breakfast free of charge each morning at the beginning of class.

 Forbidden Items